Samuel Greene Wheeler Benjamin: American Minister to Persia

 Despite his contentious relationships with the German, British, Russian diplomatic ranks, Benjamin cared for and deeply respected his Persian hosts, culture, and religion.
 His unfettered commitment to an amicable U.S. – Persian relationship were also partially motivated by acting to counterbalance European control in Persia.

 Benjamin witnessed the success of European investment in Persia and encouraged American investment as well, but with an isolationist foreign policy, American businesses would have to take all the risk without their government's support.
 In 1885, with the election of Grover Cleveland, a Democrat, Benjamin left his post in Tehran.
-In 1886 he wrote a popular book called Persia and the Persians, the first widely circulated book on Persian culture for the greater American audience.
+In 1886, he wrote a popular book called Persia and the Persians, the first widely circulated book on Persian culture for the greater American audience.
 It was he who first drafted the diplomatic code used by the American legation in Persia.

 Later life

 As a journalist, Benjamin served as American art editor for the Magazine of Art and covered the Crimean War with the London Illustrated News.
 He was also a marine painter and illustrator.

 Benjamin wrote poetry and books on Persia, Greece, Turkey, and American and European art.
 In his autobiography, "The Life and Adventures of a Free Lance," Benjamin commented on his friendships with artists in New York including William Holbrook Beard, Frederic Edwin Church, Sanford R. Gifford, and Launt Thompson.

-Benjamin died in Burlington, Vermont in 1914 and is buried in Lakeview Cemetery.
+Benjamin died in Burlington, Vermont in 1914, aged 77.